 As Bitmap: This is the default mode for composites.
-A bitmap composite outputs a single flat image.
+A bitmap composite outputs a single composited image.

 As Seamless Bitmap: mode works very similarly to bitmap mode, except it prevents seams from appearing between vector shapes that have matching outlines or when vector drawings are 3D-rotated and made to mesh together.NOTE Shadow, Glow, Blending and Focus effects do not work when connected to a Seamless Bitmap composite.

 As Vector: This mode outputs a flat vector drawing made of all the connected drawings.
-Vector composites should be used carefully, as they only work with vector layers and do not work with effects or bitmap layers.
+Vector composites should be used only when necessary, as they ignore any effect and bitmap information that is sent to them.

 Pass Through: This mode simply passes all the information sent to the Composite, including artwork, effects and transformations, onto the next composite as is, as a multi-layered image.
 This means that if an effect is applied to the output of that composite, the effect will be applied individually to each layer connected to that composite.
 Hence, a pass through composite does not really perform any composition.
 It is essentially an organization tool.NOTES

 - The cable coming from a Pass Through composite will be thicker and have a darker centreline.
 This can be useful to identify areas of your node system that carry a lot of information.